-The Research Library is an integral part of the Survey's research initiatives and fully supports the library needs of the
+The Research Library, located in our main headquarters, is an integral part of the Survey's research initiatives and fully supports the library needs of the

 Florida Department of Environmental Protections's regulatory programs.
 In support of the information needs of staff, students,

 and researchers from the public sector, the library staff provides access to basic research materials including books, maps,

 state and federal documents, photographs and periodicals.
 Holdings total approximately 30,000 volumes.
 Materials are collected

 on various aspects of geology, including mining and mineral resources, environmental geology, hydrogeology and other related